 It is important to go over your complete story with your recommenders so that they can write letters that help to corroborate that story.

 If your goals or story have changed as you went through the application phase, make sure to update your recommenders.

 Do you find yourself re-reading paragraphs because you do not see how they fit into the essay?

-It is a good idea to have someone else read your essays.
+If you are not getting professional help with your applications, it is a good idea to have someone else read your essays.
 Ask someone who is not extremely familiar with what you do on a daily basis.
 This will help to ensure you are talking about your experiences with the right level of detail for someone outside of your industry.